 Okay – so what is PHP?
 I’ll make this quick so we can get to the good stuff.
 PHP is a way to build interactive websites.
 It is considered a server-side language which means that the code you write will run on your web server rather than a web visitor’s computer (Javascript on the other-hand is a client-side language which runs on the web visitor’s computer).
 PHP allows you to breathe life into your websites by adding dynamic content – and with a blog this is very important!

-You can add PHP to an existing website easily by simply typing when you want to start writing “<?PHP” before your code and then "?>" when you are done with your code.
+when you are done with your code.
 That’s it – put your PHP code between these two tags and you are ready to go.
 So time to learn your first PHP function – print.
 The code snipped below will write – “Hello Domaining World” on your site:

 <?php